PII Detection — GDPR-Compliant Data Scanning

 Performance considerations

 Section titled “Performance considerations”PII detection calls the LLM synchronously.
-For high-throughput pipelines, consider running detection asynchronously via Wolverine:
+For high-throughput pipelines, run detection asynchronously via a Wolverine handler (see the example above) so the write path does not wait on the model.

 |---|---|---|